Dealing with investments after the death of an investor

 Capital gains/losses during the administration period

-The LPRs will pay CGT at the basic rate of 20% (or 24% on residential property) on any gains made from the date of death until the disposal.
+The LPRs will pay CGT at 20% (or 24% on residential property) on any gains before 30 October 2024, made from the date of death until the disposal.
+From 30 October 2024, the CGT rate is 24& on any gains made from date of death until disposal.
 They are entitled to a full annual CGT exemption for the tax year of death and up to two further tax years.

 Tax reporting during the administration period